CS241 Tool Summary

 Here are brief explanations of some the error messages you might see from this tool.
 This is not necessarily a comprehensive list.

-• Invalid opcode, Invalid function, Invalid trap: These basically all mean the same thing, that the MIPS emulator tried to execute something that is not a valid instruction.
-Whether it says opcode, function or trap depends on exactly what the 32 bits are that it tried to execute.
-A very common reason for this is that you forgot to assemble your program, and the emulator is attempting to execute the ASCII text source code instead of machine code.
-However, it can also happen in actual programs if you jump or branch to a location containing non-instruction data, or if you accidentally overwrite part of your code with non-instruction data.
+• Unrecognized instruction [flags]: These basically mean that the ARM64 emulator tried to execute something that is not a valid instruction.
+Whether it says "instruction" or "instruction flags" depends on exactly what the 32 bits are that it tried to execute.
+If the opcode is invalid, then it's an "unrecognized instruction".
+If the opcode is valid but the flags don't correspond to any known instruction, then the error will be "unrecognized instruction flags" A very common reported reason for this is that you forgot to assemble your program, and the emulator is attempting to execute the ASCII text source code instead of machine code.
+However, it can also happen in actual programs if you jump or branch to a location containing non-instruction data, or if you accidentally overwrite part of your running code with non-instruction data.

-• Unaligned access: This means the emulator tried to access a memory address that is not word-aligned (that is, not a multiple of 4).
-Usually the "access" is a Store Word (sw) or Load Word (lw) instruction, but this error can also occur if you try to jump to a non-aligned address with Jump Register (jr) or Jump and Link Register (jalr).
+• Misaligned memory access: This means the emulator tried to access a memory address that is not word-aligned (that is, not a multiple of 4).
+Usually the "access" is a store or load instruction (ldur, stur, ldr), but this can also happen if you branch (b, b.cond,br, blr) to an address that isn't a multiple of 4.

-• Out of bounds: The MIPS emulator only allows your program to access a certain area of memory, from 0x00000000 to 0x00ffffff (inclusive).
-Accessing memory address 0x01000000 or larger gives this error.
-Because the stack pointer ($30) starts at 0x01000000, this error is sometimes (but not always) related to incorrect stack management.
-As with "unaligned access", the "memory access" that causes the error could be a store or load, but it could also be a jump.
+• Out of bounds memory access: The ARM64 emulator only allows your program to access a certain area of memory, from 0x00000000 to 0x00ffffff (inclusive).
+Accessing memory addresses at 0x01000000 or larger gives this error.
+Because the stack pointer (x31 usually) starts at 0x01000000, this error is sometimes (but not always) related to incorrect stack management.
+As with "misaligned access", the "memory access" that causes the error could be a store or load, but it could also be a branch.

 Web version